HafsaI/react-bank/README.md

 MyMoney platform lets investors track their consolidated portfolio value across **equity**, **debt**, and **gold**.
 We need to ensure that the desired allocation percentages are equal to the actual percentages invested.
 The desired allocation percentage should be derived from the initial allocation made.
-[More](https://codu.ai/coding-problem/mymoney)
+[Detailed Problem Statement](https://codu.ai/coding-problem/mymoney)

 **Your program should take as input:**